 Why This Album?

-Sometime in 1989 or 1990 I was introduced to Nirvana by a close friend of mine named Grayson.
+Sometime in 1991 I was introduced to Nirvana by a close friend of mine named Grayson.
 One day, as we were listening to music, he put on a black tape entitled Bleach by a band I had never heard of.
 Immediately the sludgy, muddy guitar complemented with the edgy, somewhat distraught voice of Cobain, would fill my head and heart with a sound I didn’t know I had been looking for.
 Not long after, he gave me that tape and I would be hooked from that day forward.

 From that point on I set out to own each and every song Nirvana released, I collected singles, compilations, b-sides and rarities, so when it was announced that they were to play on the new famous MTV Unplugged, I was ready with my blank JVC video cassette to record the entire thing.
 Once I did, I watched it, over and over.
 I was amazed that this grunge singer had such an amazing range that he only had hinted on with songs like Pennyroyal Tea and Something In The Way.
 To hear this band stripped down, it revealed a much more subtle version of a band I had already come to adore.
 In many ways it hinted at what could be on the horizon in their musical evolution, with an apparent focus on folk music and more introspective tunes.
 Sadly, we never got to see what was in store for Nirvana after this concert as it would be only 5 months later that Kurt would no longer be alive.
 In an odd way, this concert would later serve as a coda to the band that was Nirvana as, for a while, it would be the final album released by the band.